Operator-Valued Matrices with Free or Exchangeable Entries

 \section{Proof of Theorem \ref{theo:Lindeberg-exch}}

-In the commutative setting, the limiting distribution of a Wigner type matrix, whose entrices are exchangeable random variables, was shown in \cite{Ch-06} to be semicircular.
+In the commutative setting, the limiting distribution of a Wigner type matrix, whose entries are exchangeable random variables, was shown in \cite{Ch-06} to be semicircular.
 This was done via the Lindeberg method that allows approximating the spectral distribution of the matrix by that of a GOE, a Wigner matrix with i.i.d.
 Gaussian entries, and then concluding its limit.
-Our proof is inspired from its commutative analogue and is also based on the Lindeberg method and an operator-valued Gaussian interpolation technique.
-However, it is not a straightforward extension as it has to deal with all the difficulties arising in the noncommutative realm that need astute manipulation of some terms when exchangeable elements are considered and freeness is dropped.
+Our proof is inspired from its commutative analogue and is also based on the Lindeberg method together with an operator-valued Gaussian interpolation technique.
+However, it is not a straightforward extension as one has to deal with all the difficulties arising in the noncommutative realm that need nontrivial manipulation of some terms when exchangeable elements are considered and freeness is dropped.

 We proceed now to the proof and consider the shifted random elements $\bar{x}_1,\dots,\bar{x}_n,\bar{y}_1,\dots,\bar{y}_n$ given by $\bar{x}_i=x_i-\frac{1}{n}\sum_{k=1}^nx_k$ and $\bar{y}_i=y_i-\frac{1}{n}\sum_{k=1}^ny_k$ and set